jumblexacm/jumble-bot/README.md

 5. When you're done testing, \<Ctrl+C>

-## STEP 6: Deploy to Heroku
+## STEP 6: Deploy to Heroku and test the app

 1. In your terminal, `git push` your "branch to deploy"

 2. Under **"Manual deploy"**, click **[Deploy Branch]**

 3. On the first deployment only, [scale the number of worker dynos](https://devcenter.heroku.com/articles/background-jobs-queueing)
-    - In your terminal:
+    - In your terminal, run:

-          heroku ps:scale worker=1
+          heroku ps:scale worker=1 -a $HEROKU_APP_NAME

+4. After Heroku finishes deploying, try publishing an announcement in Discord, check MongoDB, and (if it's not working) view your Heroku logs
+    - In your terminal, run:

+          heroku logs --tail -a $HEROKU_APP_NAME

 ## Resources